rjynn/todoapp/README.md

 In multiple selections, clicking on the checkbox will do nothing, but clicking on the item will select the item for emailing.

+Sources Cited
 ==========
+implementation of listener and listmanager was based on abram hindle's code student-picker. implementation of the customadapters were based on information taken from http://androidadapternotifiydatasetchanged.blogspot.in/